 All students requesting campus housing are prebilled at the rate of a double-occupancy room, regardless of their request or actual room assignment.
 If a student is assigned to a room with a room cost greater or less than the double rate, the student will receive an adjustment to the student's account upon assignment.
 Pre-billing at the double rate does not constitute a guaranteed assignment to a double room.
 Room cost is prorated on a nightly basis for any time period less than a full semester unless directed by the housing refund schedule.
-All students are subject to room rate increases, which will take effect on July 1st of each year.
-The Tuition and Fees page of the CIA website provides the most up-to-date information on room cost.
+All students are subject to room rate increases which go into effect July 1st of each year.
+The Tuition and Fees page of the CIA website provides the most up-to-date room cost information.